 Preparing for Physical Therapy

 Once you have a prescription from your doctor, it is time to see your physical therapist.
-Before starting any kind of physical therapy, you may need to reduce swelling and inflammation to your neck.
+Before starting any kind of physical therapy, you may need to reduce the swelling and inflammation of your neck.
 Your doctor may prescribe NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) to help reduce swelling and pain.
-You can also try over the counter drugs such as Tylenol, but be sure to never take them concurrently with NSAIDs as this can cause harmful reactions between the two drugs.
-You can also use ice packs and cold therapy to reduce swelling to the affected area, but be sure to keep a towel or cloth between your skin and the ice pack to prevent frostbite.
+You can also try over-the-counter drugs such as Tylenol, but be sure to never take them concurrently with NSAIDs as this can cause harmful reactions between the two drugs.
+You can also use ice packs and cold therapy to reduce swelling in the affected area, but be sure to keep a towel or cloth between your skin and the ice pack to prevent frostbite.

 Starting Your Treatment

 When starting your physical therapy treatment, your therapist will assess your condition and provide a series of stretches and exercises to help slowly increase your range of motion along with stimulation treatment to help reduce tension in your neck muscles.
 When performing stretches, it is important to use slow and deliberate motions.
 Also never stretch to the point where you feel pain.
 If you reach a point where a position is causing you pain, move your neck back towards a neutral position until the pain stops.
 This position is where you’ll want to stretch in order to help improve your range of motion while at the same time not cause more damage by pushing your body too much.